Health + Energy

 Programs that improve the environments where people live—such as weatherization and energy efficiency programs—have benefits beyond meeting people's energy needs.
 We can design programs and interventions that can impact people's health as well.

-Our research explores the ways to better connect people with programs that improve their homes, which in turn can make a positive impact on health, safety, and quality of life.
+Our research explores how to better connect people with programs that improve their homes, which in turn can positively impact health, safety, and quality of life.

 June 1, 2020